-Air Force SBIR and AFRL funding and expertise were essential in the development of the crack diagnostic technology.
+The contribution of Air Force SBIR funding and AFRL subject matter expertise were essential in the development of the project.

 Download a PDF of this success story here.